Acrodon deminutus: Description

 This spreading succulent grows up to 10 cm tall.
 It has a diameter of up to 40 cm.
 It has a tap root and only rarely has adventitious roots.
 The internodes are red when young, turning ochre with age.
 They do not have roots and grow up to 5-20 mm long.
 The tringualar leaves are free almost to the base and grow 5-10 mm long and borad and 6 mm thick.
 They are green, blue-green or grey-green in colour and have toothed margins.
 The keel has two or three teeth and each margin has four or five teeth.
 It is the only species in the genus to also have teeth over the flat sides of the leaf in some leaves.
 The epidermal bladder cells are completely flattened.

 Single flowers are borne on the ends of branches in September.
 The calyx has five lobes.
 The bracts grow closely around the short stem holding the flower, embracing the base of the flower.
 The petals are magenta at the tips and bases and white in between.
 They have a diameter of 15-20 mm.
 The filaments holding the stamens are white at the base and magenta at the tips.

 The fruit is a 5-locular capsule that has a 5-7 mm diameter.
-It is dark grey in colour. it has a flat top and shallow base with raised rimes.
+It is dark grey in colour.
+It has a flat top and shallow base with raised rimes.
 The closing body is lens shaped.
 The fruit opens through short keels becoming erect, causin the closing body to move from the base.
 The D-shaped seeds are brown.
 The testa cells are arraned in concentric rows.
-The are up to 1 mm long and have an average mass of 20.7 mg.
+They are up to 1 mm long and have an average mass of 20.7 mg.